Preparing Your East Bay Garden For Winter

 6. Manage Pests with Natural Solutions

-Even in winter pests may still be active in your garden, but you can manage them without resorting to harmful chemicals.
+Cold weather slows down many pest problems but some destructive bugs might show up in your garden, especially during periods of unseasonably warm temperatures.
+You can manage them without resorting to harmful chemicals.
 Instead, use organic pest control methods, such as neem oil or insecticidal soap, that are significantly less harmful to pollinators.
 A healthy ecosystem thrives on balance, and by protecting those beneficial critters, you’ll create a natural defense system against pests.

 7. Think Ahead to Spring

 As you prepare your garden for winter, think ahead to your goals for spring.
-Now is the ideal time to plan for new planting areas, expand edible garden beds, and add more pollinator plants including California Natives, blooming ornamentals, and flowering edible plants such as fruit trees or bushes.
-These will enrich your garden’s biodiversity and support your neighborhood ecosystem.
+Now is the ideal time to plan for new planting areas, or expand edible garden beds, or add more pollinator plants including California Natives, blooming ornamentals, and flowering edible plants such as fruit trees.
+These will enrich your garden’s biodiversity and support beneficial insects throughout your neighborhood.

 In Closing